TurtleUtilityPack/turtle-client/README.md

 [Turtle Client](http://turtleclient.xyz/)
 ===========

-### Open Iconic is the open source sibling of [Iconic](http://useiconic.com).
-It is a hyper-legible collection of 223 icons with a tiny footprint&mdash;ready to use with Bootstrap and Foundation.
-[View the collection](http://useiconic.com/open#icons)
+### Turtle Client is the Best Client for Minecraft Bedrock Edition, the client comes with mods such as keystrokes, fps counter, cps counter and an FPS booster.
+You can download the client with a few clicks on the [Turtle Client](https://turtleclient.xyz) website.